Vision of the Past:

 Concessions for VIPs:

-TV Licencing offer discounts for visually impaired people, click here for more information.
+TV Licensing offer discounts for visually impaired people, click here for more information.

 Independent living equipment, low vision and magnification equipment: